Skip to main content

 Carolyn WeiCarolyn Wei

-UX Research Lead at Facebook
+UX Research Lead, Facebook

 Carolyn Wei is a user experience research lead at Facebook.
 She has previously worked as a user experience researcher for Microsoft and Google.
 She studies consumers and enterprise users in the lab and in the wild.
 Carolyn received a PhD from Human Centered Design and Engineering (then known as Technical Communication) at the University of Washington in 2007, where she studied technology use in digitally emergent settings.